-Bowen Method treatments are offered by Emily Deneault, Certified Bowen Practitioner, office located within CrossFit East Providence, 10 Almeida Ave, East Providence.
+Bowen Method treatments are offered by Emily Deneault, Certified Bowen Practitioner, office located within CrossFit East Providence, 10 Almeida Ave.

 “You treated me and my issue as a whole person, not just one problem.
 The session began with gentle precise movements throughout my body.
 I felt so relaxed and at peace, it was like nothing I have ever tried before.”

 You will receive an email confirmation.

 What is the Bowen method?

 The Bowen Method is a practice of healing the body through gentle touch.
 The moves are performed on specific parts of the body (mostly muscles or tendons), they are designed to engage the central nervous system by using movements with varying tension and pressure to stimulate a response in your nervous system.
 The immediate responses are most often a decrease in tension and tightness in the body.
 “I feel like putty”, I’ve been told many times, as the session progresses.
 The Bowen moves also help to improve circulation and lymphatic flow, while also decreasing inflammation, stress, and pain.
 This is all done with gentle, slow, and painless movements.